Excel Compare Dates (Table of Contents)

 Things to Remember

-- The date values stored under quotation marks are considered as text/string under Excel and they will not be the same as the actual date values even if they look the same.
+- The date values stored under quotation marks are considered as text/string under Excel, and they will not be the same as the actual date values even if they look the same.
 See the example screenshot below:

 This has been a guide to Compare Dates in Excel.
-Here we discuss How to Compare Dates in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Compare Dates in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –